 - We encouraged Randi to pursue Spanish fluency through courses that she could not take at her school.

 - Overall, we helped Randi evaluate and prioritize her extracurricular activities.
 We helped her determine which activities to stop, activities to deepen, as well as new activities to take on.
+We also navigated her through the steps to immerse herself more deeply into her activities.

 - By the time we were commencing the application process, we had a very clear picture of Randi’s personal brand and the story we were helping Randi to tell.